John Currie (athletic director): University of Tennessee

 Currie took over as athletic director on February 28, 2017.
-Currie was dismissed on December 1, 2017 related to agreeing to terms with then Ohio State defensive coordinator Greg Schiano to be the school's next head football coach.
+Currie was dismissed on December 1, 2017, related to agreeing to terms with then Ohio State defensive coordinator Greg Schiano to be the school's next head football coach.
 The Schiano recruitment led to a large protest by fans claiming Schiano had involvement in a Penn State scandal during his time on the Penn State coaching staff, but Schiano has been cleared of any wrongdoing by officials from both Penn State and Ohio State.
 Tennessee received criticism from national sportswriters for a perceived overreactive response to social media.
 Currie later had a deal in place to hire Mike Leach, however the deal never came to be because of changes in UT’s administration.
 Phillip Fulmer organized a “palace coup”, replacing John Currie as AD and ultimately hired Jeremy Pruitt as head football coach.
 According to the Knoxville News Sentinel, Fulmer "wormed his way into the athletics director job after sabotaging the coaching search by former AD John Currie in 2017."

+While at Tennessee in 2017, Currie hired baseball coach Tony Vitello, who went on to lead the Vols to three College World Series appearances in his first seven years.

 Wake Forest University

-John Currie became Wake Forest's sixth athletic director in school history when he was named to the position on March 3, 2019.
+Currie became Wake Forest's sixth athletic director in school history when he was named to the position on March 3, 2019.
 Currie is just the third individual to have held the position since 1964 following the 28-year tenure of Gene Hooks (1964–92) and 27-year tenure of Ron Wellman (1992–2019).

+Currie led Wake Forest through the only major basketball change in the 2020 pandemic year.
+Currie hired Steve Forbes who was named 2022 ACC Coach of the Year.
+Wake Forest recently promoted Currie, adding vice president duties to his existing Director of Athletics role.

 Awards and achievements

 Currie was announced winner of Sports Business Journal Forty Under 40 awards in 2011.
 As an athletic director, he fundraised more than $100 million from private donors, which made a record of receiving private gifts of $50 million at Tennessee in 2008 and $60 million at K-State in 2014.
 At Tennessee as Executive Associate Athletic Director, Currie was among Knoxville business' "40 under 40".
 After the Kansas State Wildcats won or shared Big 12 Conference championships in football, men's basketball and baseball in the 2012–13 academic year, Currie was honored as one of four 2013 Under Armour Athletic Directors of the Year by the National Association of Collegiate Directors of Athletics.
+He has been nationally recognized as a NACDA Athletic Director of the Year again in 2022.